edquant/edh7916/_lessons/intro.md

 ships with one (you may see it on your computer as R.app), it’s pretty plain.
-[RStudio](https://www.rstudio.com), on the other hand, is a powerful IDE that does most everything R-related very well and with little fuss.
-There are other options, but RStudio is a great all-around program that we will use in this course.
+[RStudio](https://www.rstudio.com), on the other hand, is a powerful IDE that does most everything R-related very well and with little fuss: run commands, write scripts, view output, interact with other languages and remote site, *etc*.
+There are other options for working with R, but RStudio is a great all-around program that we will use in this course.

 ![](/assets/img/rstudio_script.png)